 The orientation is easy, but you must complete it before you will be able to apply for the program.
 Do not wait until the last minute, or you might not have time to complete the course and submit your application before the deadline.

 There is a \$10 application fee to apply for the program.
 If your application is drawn, you will be charged the appropriate program fee.
-(Dedicated Hunter program fees are listed with license and permit fees on page 10.)
+(Dedicated Hunter program fees are listed on page 11.)

 Dedicated Hunter preference points